 Days 5, 6 and 7: El Nido

-You’ll have to get your skates on to make the most of your time in El Nido.
-In our article on Things to do in El Nido you will discover the best activities and island hoppings, but here we give you a recommendation so that you can make the most of the days of your 10-day route around the Philippines as follows:
+You’ll need to make the most of your time in El Nido.
+In our article on Things to do in El Nido, you’ll discover the best activities and island-hopping tours, but here’s what we recommend for making the most of your 10-day route around the Philippines:

-1. Island hopping A (although few companies offer it, you can also do some combination of tours A+C or B+D).
+1. Island Hopping Tour A (although few companies offer it, you can also do a combination of tours A+C or B+D).

-3. Island hopping C (or any combination of them).
+3. Island Hopping Tour C (or any combination of them).
 If you prefer, you can also do a kayak route.

-It is VERY IMPORTANT that you know that, if you want to avoid the crowds, doing a PRIVATE tour in El Nido is essential.
-You can leave us a comment and we will give you the contacts to organize it and enjoy this impressive Southeast Asian landscape without elbowing your way through.
+It is VERY IMPORTANT to know that, if you want to avoid the crowds, booking a PRIVATE tour in El Nido is essential.
+Leave us a comment and we’ll send you the contacts you need to organize it and enjoy this impressive Southeast Asian scenery without having to elbow your way through the crowds.

-In this destination on your 10-day route around the Philippines you have plenty of restaurants and bars.
-As we have been coming here for many years, you will find the best tips in Where to eat in El Nido.
+At this stop on your 10-day Philippines route, you’ll find plenty of restaurants and bars.
+Since we’ve been coming here for many years, you’ll find our best tips in Where to eat in El Nido.

 Nacpan Beach in Palawan